 A paralegal certificate represents the mastery of a large body of legal knowledge and the acquisition of numerous practical skills.
 Successful entry into the paralegal profession requires formal education of sufficient length, sophistication, depth and quality to gain that knowledge and mastery of those skills.
 Most students enter a paralegal program with little or no legal background and need to learn a new language, "legalese", new concepts, a new way of critical thinking.
 This requires students to take the time to assimilate and combine legal theory with practical applications in an internship.
 Lifetime knowledge and skills cannot be rushed or adequately covered in "weekend wonder" programs.
 Each student needs to plan their own career path considering their personal goals and education.
 They receive help from the SF State Paralegal Studies program director or program coordinator.
 Individual appointments are available for academic planning.

-The legal specialty electives rotate in once every four semesters not calendar year (three semesters).
-Scheduling depends on teacher availability and can vary from year to year.
-We usually offer six elective choices each semester.
+The legal specialty courses offered can vary from year to year.
+Course schedules are determined by teacher availability, student interest and the needs of the program.
 Students who are required to complete their certificate in three semesters (a calendar year) because of financial aid, government loans, visa requirements or other funding arrangements are advised that because of prerequisites for certain classes as well as elective scheduling, they may not be able to get their first choice of an elective class and must be flexible in their academic plan.

 All of our classes are taught by working attorneys and paralegals who, because of their work schedules, are only able to teach one section each semester.
 They are all senior adjunct faculty and specialists in their area of law.
 Class size is limited to 30 students to give each student individual attention.
 Some teachers will add students, but that is up the discretion of each teacher.
 Some elective classes are limited to 25 students due to the requirements of the class for homework and oral presentations.